phenrimachado/phenrimachado/README.md

   ],
   currentCity: "Brasilia - DF",
   ambitions: [
-    "Getting my first job as a JavaScript dev",
+    ✅"Getting my first job as a JavaScript dev",
     "Buy a house for my mother",
     "Impacting the world through technology",
     "Be happy"